 Be open.
-God can create pathways into faith and Christian community out of any number of circumstances.
+God can create pathways into faith and Christian community through any number of circumstances.
 Advertising helps.
 Websites open doors.
-Most of the time though, people come to Jesus and into Christian community through friendship.
+However, most people come to Jesus and into Christian community through friendship.

-It sounds old-fashioned and way too simple, but here it is: Inviting a friend to church is one of the greatest gifts you can give, and it will forever be the most common way to grow God’s kingdom and build God’s church.
+It may sound old-fashioned and way too simple, but here it is: Inviting a friend to church is one of the greatest gifts you can give, and it will forever be the most common way to grow God’s kingdom and build God’s church.

 How Do I Invite a Friend?

-Very few people are offended by generous invitations to church.
+Very few people are offended by a generous invitation to church.
 Why?

 - According to surveys, the number one reason people give for not attending church is “No one has invited me.”